rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 In interpreted languages, like TS, a wrong run-time value type will only cause an exception.
 This is less scary and could act as an encouragement to coerce types.

 With more involved types it is often harder to write code that type checks.
 That increases the appeal of casting or finding some other alternatives for nudging the type checker into agreeing.
 Some languages offer ability to write a program to persuade the type checker about type equality (write actual _proof of type equality_).
 This is an advanced feature and is available in only few languages (e.g. Coq, Idris, Haskell).
 Writing such programs is often challenging or even impossible.
-(I consider writing such proofs to be one of the highest level type games that a developer can play.
+(I consider writing such proofs to be one of the highest level "type games" that a developer can play.
 It is both a challenge and fun.
 A great intro is [_add_blank_target TDD with Idris](https://www.manning.com/books/type-driven-development-with-idris))

 There is an alternative to type coercion that allows programs to type check but will throw exception when executed.